steveclarke/vintage-online-store/README.md

 I wrote it just on a whim for the computer sales company I was working for at the time.
 I had the store fully working and taking orders -- it just needed to be kept up to date.
-The feedback I got back from my peers at the time was, "Why are you making this?
+The feedback I got back from the owners at the time was, "Why are you making this?
 It's just a fad. **Nobody will ever put their credit card number into the Internet**."
 So the online store died on the vine.